 - Contact: Metallic conductors that carry currents.

-Like miniature circuit breakers, the MCCBs also use thermal and electromagnetic operations to detect and interrupt faulty currents.
+Like miniature circuit breakers, the molded case switch also uses a temperature sensitive device (thermal element) and a current sensitive electromagnetic device (the magnetic element) to detect and interrupt faulty currents.
+This enables them to provide:

-Under normal conditions, the current flows through the breaker.
-But once it exceeds the adjusted trip value, the contact heats up and expands, leading to circuit interruptions.
+When the current exceeds the adjusted trip value, the contact heats up and eventually bends away.
+This leads to circuit interruptions.

 Short circuit protection

-Besides overload protection, MCCB also protects against faulty currents using electromagnetic induction.
+Besides overload protection, this switchgear also protects against faulty currents using electromagnetic induction.

 The MCCB produces a small electromagnetic force as the current flows through the solenoid coil.

-Besides the tripping mechanism of the breaker, MCCB also has a manual switch ON and OFF the circuit during emergencies or maintenance.
+Besides the tripping mechanism of the breaker, it also has a manual switch ON and OFF the circuit during emergencies or maintenance.

 Note: MCCB doesn’t protect against electric shock, GFCI does that.